 New Brighton rugby coach Scott Pawson said the Lincoln University scholarship programme gave Lincoln a massive advantage over other clubs.

-He acknowledged that bringing talented young players to the region through university scholarships benefitted Canterbury rugby, but it created an unfair playing field in club rugby.
+He acknowledged that bringing talented young players to the region through university scholarships benefited Canterbury rugby, but it created an unfair playing field at club rugby.

 "It's not a fair playing ground with how they get their players.
 Obviously they have scholarships that no other club teams can afford to compete with," Pawson said.

 "Lincoln will win the competition this year.
 You can say that right now before a ball's even been played yet."

 Scholarship manager Peter Magson rejected the criticism of Lincoln University's rugby programme.